Hebrew astronomy: Correspondence between Biblical numbers and astronomy

-The number 7 is a recurring numerical theme in the Hebrew scriptures.
-The menorah's seven lamps on four branches correspond to the lights of the seven Classical planets: the Moon, Mercury, Venus, the Sun (4th), Mars, Jupiter, and Saturn.
-Hebrew mysticism recognized their great importance.
+The number seven is a recurring numerical theme in the scriptures.
+The Temple menorah's seven lamps on four branches correspond to the lights of the seven classical planets: the Moon, Mercury, Venus, the Sun, Mars, Jupiter, and Saturn.
+Jewish mysticism recognized their great importance.
 Therefore, along with the four lunar phases being slightly over seven days (~7.4 days) each, the number 7 was held in very high regard.
-The Torah reflects this with Bereishit (Book of Genesis 1:1) being seven words and twenty-eight letters (7x4) in its original Hebrew.
-This is "God's signature".
+The Torah reflects this, as the beginning of the Genesis creation narrative, Genesis 1:1, has seven words and twenty-eight letters (7x4) in the Hebrew.
+In Genesis 1:14, it states, "And God said, 'Let there be lights in the heavens to separate the day from the night, and let them serve as signs to mark seasons, days, years and festivals'...the 4th day (of 7)."

-Some scholars identified the 12 signs of the zodiac with the 12 sons of Jacob/twelve tribes of Israel.
+Scholars identify the twelve signs of the zodiac with the Twelve Tribes of Israel.

 Conceptions of the Heavens and Earth

 In the Talmud, as in the Bible, the heavens and the Earth designate the two borders of the universe, with the heavens a covering over the Earth.
 One tannaitic authority believed that the sphere consists of a strong and firm plate two or three fingers in thickness, always lustrous and never tarnishing, another estimates the diameter of this plate as one-sixth of the Sun's diurnal journey, while another, a Babylonian, estimates it at 1,000 parasangs (approx. 3728 miles).
 Yet another authority states that the diameter of the firmament is equal to the distance covered in 50 or 500 years and this is true also of the Earth and the large sea (Tehom) upon which it rests.

 The distance of the firmament from the Earth is a journey of 500 years, a distance equivalent to the diameter of the firmament, through which the Sun must saw its way in order to become visible.
 The firmament, according to some, consists of fire and water, and, according to others, of water only, while the stars consist of fire.
 East and West are at least as far removed from each other as is the firmament from the Earth.
 Heaven and Earth "kiss each other" at the horizon and between the water above and that below there are but two or three fingerbreadths.
 The Earth rests upon water and is encompassed by it.

 According to other conceptions the Earth is supported by one, seven, or twelve pillars.
 These rest upon water, the water upon mountains, the mountains upon the wind, and the wind upon the storm, though this could easily be metaphoric.
 There is also mentioned the terrestrial globe, kaddur.